layertencollective/toll-fee-calculator/README.md

 2. Modify and re-factor the code as you see fit.
 3. Deliver your solution by e-mail or another suitable way.

+### Feeling for front end?!
+>*Optional*

+The developer also mentioned that he had been working on an awesome UI where the *city traffic control manager* easily could add passages manually and calculate costs.
+We thought that was great, until we tried it out...
+This was also promised to be production ready, but we feel something is fishy as the *manager* got furious using it!

-## Help, I don't know Go, C, C#, Python, Java or JavaScript?!
+## Help, I don't know Go, C, C#, Python, Java or Java-/TypeScript?!

 No worries!
 We accept submissions in other languages as well, why not try it in [Rust][] or [Kotlin][]?